vladimirlojanica/ideas/README.md

 ## 13. Package Driven Development

 Software complexity prohibits quick and repeatable set-ups.
-Software should be written to be packageable and repeateable from the beginning.
+Software should be written to be packageable and repeatable from the beginning.

  * Not only does software need testing but the packages do too.
  * Installing the package should be enough (minus configuration) to begin running software